Introduction

 Setup:

-- Click “Add new rule” and fill out required information
+- Click “Add new rule” and fill out the required information

 - Choose custom property called [LEARNER_CUST.CAREER_SERVICE]